“The discovery of a new dish does more for the happiness

 - When the steak is done, set it in a warm place to rest for 5-10 minutes.
 This allows the juice to settle into the meat, rather than on your cutting board when you slice it.

 - While the steak rests, place arugula in a large bowl, drizzle with olive oil and the juice of 1/2 lemon.
 Sprinkle liberally with salt and toss to blend.
 Taste and add more oil, lemon juice or salt as needed.
 Divide between 2 plates.

 - Slice the steaks into bite-size pieces, diagonally across the grain.
 Scatter the steak pieces on top of the plates with the arugula.

-- Lastly, pour the pan juices on top, along with any juice on the cutting board, and sprinkle one more time with a little pepper.
+- Lastly, pour steak juices from the cutting board on top, and sprinkle one more time with a little pepper (if using).